jcuene/Working-Ideas/README.md

 Sites to check out

-Funny sites are important to read when there is good news.
+Funny sites are important to read when there is content worth sharing

+Not *so* when there isn't